Toggle: English / Spanish

 The health care provider will perform a physical exam and ask questions about the person's medical history and symptoms.
 Be aware that the symptoms may be hard to assess, particularly in the elderly.

 Examination may show:

 Reflexes are usually normal.

-Tests may be used to confirm or rule out other disorders that can cause similar symptoms.
+Tests may be ordered to confirm or rule out other problems that can cause similar symptoms.

 Treating underlying conditions such as stroke or infections can reduce symptoms.

-If your symptoms make it hard to do everyday activities, your doctor may recommend medication.
-Many of the medications used to treat this condition can cause severe side effects.
-It is important that you see your doctor for check-ups.
+If symptoms make it hard to do everyday activities, the doctor may recommend medicine.
+Medicines used to treat this condition can cause severe side effects.
+It is important to see the doctor for check-ups.
 Secondary parkinsonism tends to be less responsive to medical therapy than Parkinson's disease.
-However, medications are worth trying if the cause of the condition is not treatable.

 Difficulty swallowing (eating)

 - Disability (varying degrees)

 - Injuries from falls